ftag#

 Parameters:

-batch (Batch) – Dict of structured numpy arrays.
+batch (Batch) – Dictionary mapping group names to structured numpy arrays.

 Returns: